 Solar remains the most promising renewable energy source for Singapore, while energy storage systems allows us to counter the intermittency of renewable energy sources such as solar.

-Singapore is on track to reach our solar target of 350 megawatt-peak (MWp) in the first quarter of that year.
+Singapore has achieved its 2020 solar target of 350 megawatt-peak (MWp) in the first quarter of that year.
 In the longer term, we are working towards achieving a new solar target of at least 2 gigawatt-peak (GWp) by 2030, and an energy storage deployment target of 200MW beyond 2025.

 3rd Switch: Regional Power Grids